 You are eligible to submit an entry to SRC if you currently are an undergraduate or masters level student in any faculty (including design, engineering, architecture, social sciences, arts, commerce, management etc.), or if you finished your education in the calendar year 2018-2019.
 A submission could be co-authored by 1-5 people.
 They need not be from the same educational institution, but all of the 5 people must be eligible to submit to the SRC.
 Faculty members or professionals who may have contributed as guides or supervisors should be acknowledged separately, and should NOT be listed as "authors" of the submission.
 Submissions should not be anonymous.
 The reviewing will be done by mentors.
 The best submissions will be showcased in a session during the conference.

-A submission to the SRC should in 2-4 pages describe work in the topic areas covered by Human-Computer Interaction.
+A submission to the SRC should in 2-4 pages (excluding references) describe work in the topic areas covered by Human-Computer Interaction.
 Papers should describe: